Lurkars/ghs-server/README.md

 ### Use as GHS Backup Server

 You can also use the server component to be used as GHS Backup Server to accept game payloads and store to file system.
-The upload url is `http://{your-ip}:{server-port}/backup`.
+The upload url is `http://{your-ip}:{server-port}/backup/{FILENAME}` with `POST` and requires a Token in `Authorization Header` for authorization.
 To enable, add the following lines to the `application.properties` file in the GHS server configuration folder `<your-home-folder>/.ghs`:

 ```